Juan López (activist): Harassment

 In May 2019, Inversiones Los Pinares bought a criminal case against 32 people linked to the 2018 protest, with López being named as the protest's ringleader despite him stating that he had not been present at the camp.
 López was detained for 12 days and was subsequently the victim of a smear campaign.
 In August 2019, López and the other named activists attended a court hearing in Tegucigalpa to appeal their arrest orders; while a judge dismissed the charge of criminal association, the activists were kept in "preventative pre-trial detention" for almost two years, before the Supreme Court of Honduras ruled in February 2022 that they should never have been put on trial and ordered their immediate release.
 During their detention, Amnesty International declared them as prisoners of conscience due to them being imprisoned for peacefully protesting, while the United Nations found their detention to be arbitrary.
 The criminal case was reopened days after López's killing.

 In 2023, three CMDBCP activists were murdered; Aly Magdaleno Domínguez Ramos and Jairo Bonilla Ayala were shot dead on 7 January, and Domínguez's brother Oquelí was killed on 15 June.
 As of 2025, no one had been charged in relation to any of their deaths.
 Following the murders, Inversiones Los Pinares' mining projects in the area were suspended for two years by the Honduran government.

 The Inter-American Commission on Human Rights subsequently granted López, alongside other CMDBCP activists and members of the law firm Justicia para los Pueblos, precautionary protective measures, requiring Honduran authorities to put in place security features through its National Protection System.
-Days prior to his murder, López had criticised the measures put in place by the Honduran authorities as "ineffective", and the Honduran National Commissioner for Human Rights had issued an early warning to the government for failing to implement protective measures as ordered by the Commission.
+Days prior to his murder, López had criticised the measures put in place by the Honduran authorities as "ineffective", and the Honduran National Commissioner for Human Rights had issued an early warning to the government for failing to implement protective measures as ordered by the commission.

-In June 2024, López reported that men on motorcycles had began circling his home, and that he had received threats from a gang member, a local businessman, and a mining company representative.
-In September 2024, he had called for the resignation of the mayor of Tocoa, Adán Fúnez, after a 2013 video cip of him discussing bribes with drug traffickers was released.
+In June 2024, López reported that men on motorcycles had begun circling his home, and that he had received threats from a gang member, a local businessman, and a mining company representative.
+In September 2024, he had called for the resignation of the mayor of Tocoa, Adán Fúnez, after a 2013 video clip of him discussing bribes with drug traffickers was released.